kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 5. Verify shuttle assignment and capacity details.

 **Accessing Route Maps:**
-1. Click "View Route Map" in the route details to see the planned path.
+1. Click “View Route Map” in the route details to see the planned path.
 2. Review pickup locations marked on the interactive map.
 3. Note any special routing considerations or landmarks.
 4. Confirm the route optimization and pickup sequence.